Stabbath/L4D2-Stuff/cfg/h2h/readme.txt

 -	Custom map distances to hopefully reflect the difficulty of maps with a lot less commons.

 Things that need testing:
--	Spawn sack order is 100% reliable. (ie it currently might not because needs testing)
+-	Spawn sack order is 100% reliable. (ie it currently might not be because needs testing)

 To-do:
 	- more balance/difficulty testing